 The Tampa Bay OWIT (TBOWIT) scholarships are designed to help support a deserving student male or female in an international study opportunity.
 The scholarships are designed for those students who are interested in international relations, development, trade, economics, or business.

 Two scholarships with a maximum of $1,500 each to the selected winner.

 Provide the TBOWIT Scholarship Committee with a detailed description of a confirmed use for the award (e.g. acceptance at study abroad program, or field research for course in which you are enrolled, etc.).
 Identify the length of time needed to develop and complete this defined project.
-Award winner must be available to attend the 2018 TBOWIT Award event in person (or via Skype if still overseas) to give an oral presentation; a written report may also be required if requested by TBOWIT Board.
+Award winner must be able to give an oral or virtual presentation on project at a TBOWIT event; a written report may also be required if requested by TBOWIT Board.

 Scholarship money must be used within the 12 months following grant of award.

 All full-time students at an accredited College or University may apply (except freshman).
 Scholarship funds must be used for tuition, books, and other expenses related to international studies, including study abroad programs.

 The scholarship will be awarded based on: